-The Bureau shall have the following tasks:
+The Bureau shall have the following tasks :

-a) establishment of the policy programme at the beginning of each term, monitoring of its implementation and presentation of the annual and end-of-term assessments;
+(a) establishment of the draft policy programme at the beginning of each term and monitoring of its implementation.
+An impact assessment shall, on referral by the Bureau, be presented to the plenary assembly by the President annually and at the end of each term;

-b) preparation, organisation and coordination of the work of the plenary assembly and the commissions.
+(b) preparation, organisation and coordination of the work of the plenary assembly and the commissions.